vislearn/dsacstar/README.md

 ## Training DSAC*

 We train DSAC\* in two stages: Initializing scene coordinate regression, and end-to-end training.
-DSAC\* supports various variants of camera re-localization, depending on what information about the scene is available at training and test time, e.g. a 3D reconstruction of the scene, and depth measurements for images.
+DSAC\* supports various variants of camera re-localization, depending on what information about the scene is available at training and test time, e.g. a 3D reconstruction of the scene, or depth measurements for images.

-*Note: We provide pre-trained networks for 7Scenes, 12Scenes, and Cambridge, each trained for the three main scenarios invetigated in the paper: RGB only (RGB), RGB + 3D model (RGBM) and RGB-D. Download them [here](https://cloudstore.zih.tu-dresden.de/index.php/s/gXYQaFmjSjjebDw/download)*
+*Note: We provide pre-trained networks for 7Scenes, 12Scenes, and Cambridge, each trained for the three main scenarios investigated in the paper: RGB only (RGB), RGB + 3D model (RGBM) and RGB-D RGBD).
+Download them [here](https://cloudstore.zih.tu-dresden.de/index.php/s/gXYQaFmjSjjebDw/download).*

 You may call all training scripts with the `-h` option to see a listing of all supported command line arguments.
 The default settings of all parameters correspond to our experiments in the paper.